tokland/omreact/README.md

 #### Actions are agnostic

-An action can be any any object or function, if it has constructor/event arguments.
-Create your own abstractions using actions as strings, arrays, objects, or even get fancy with [proxy objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), whatever works for you.
+An action can be any any object or function (if it has constructor/event arguments).
+Create your own abstractions using actions as strings, arrays, objects, [proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), whatever works for you.

 Check the [examples](examples/src) to see some alternative ways: